 The standard meeting room set up for most sessions includes:

-- Tent cards with names of moderator and each of the presenters
+• Tent cards with names of moderator and each presenter

 For Works-In-Progress sessions, the room set up includes: